kschoonmaker32/startup/conflictTest.md

 go byu cougs
 even if we lost to kansas lol
 next time we will win
+maybe